Breakfast Bread

 - Add in the flax-seed and combine.

 - Meanwhile prepare your pan.
-I used a bundt pan, sprayed with non stick spray, floured and then I spread the remaining banana chips on the bottom.
-I sometimes add nuts or sunflower seeds here as well.
+I used a bundt pan sprayed with non stick spray, floured, and then I spread the remaining banana chips on the bottom.
+I sometimes add nuts or sunflower seeds or pumpkin seeds here as well.
 Just about a 1/2 cup.
 You can use any pan you choose, you may just need to split the batter depending on the size of the pan you use, but prepare the pans the same way.

-The batter in the pan. - Every oven is different, my bread baked for 45 minutes.
+- Every oven is different.
+My bread baked for 45 minutes.
 Yours may need less or more time.
 A toothpick should come out of the center clean when the bread is done.

 4 Comments